datum360/Datum360-API-User-Guides/Matthew/PIM360/Item/GET item change history.md

 `

 ## Response Body
-An array containing objects with details of each individual change.This includes details of the activity that made the change, who made the change and what the attribute value was before the change.
+An array containing objects with details of each change.
+This includes details of the activity in which the change occurred, who made the change and what the attribute value was before the change.

 ## Example Response
 ```JSON